![]() |

 Monica Brace, seeing patients in the clinic.
-The clinic is open to the public and serves
+The clinic is open to the public and serves the general population from infant to adult |

 I am beginning to feel the first signs of the end of summer as I am busy already looking ahead to September.
 This brings the start of another academic school year and a busy time here in the audiology clinic.
 This is the time when I again start working with many area school districts, teachers and students in the area of educational audiology.
 We have had an ongoing relationship with the area schools, elementary through high-school, working with their hearing impaired students, those with auditory processing difficulties or attention deficits and their teachers.
 This involvement is in the area of FM technology and support services.